 One key aspect of digestive health involves understanding normal transit times – how long it takes foods to digest from start to finish fully.
 Not knowing the typical food digestion time chart can lead to some common issues:

-• Eating a large meal and then lying down soon after can bring on heartburn.
+- Eating an enormous meal and then lying down soon after can bring on heartburn.
 Don’t eat heavy meals 2-3 hours before bedtime.

 FAQs about Food Digestion Time Chart